My health history included seasonal allergies.

 If you aren’t quite at the point of 6 – 9 servings of vegetables a day, consider supplementing them

 perhaps a kava free stress relief product , if stress is a contributor

 Natural Action Steps

-Take a two prong approach to strengthening your immune system; improve your diet, realizing please that this is a process.
-Takes time to make changes.
-Takes time to rebuild immunity at the cellular level.
-Add high quality nutritional supplements to provide immediate nutrition for your immune cells.
+Take a two prong approach to strengthening your immune system; improve your diet, realize that this is a process, add high quality nutritional supplements to provide immediate nutrition for your immune cells.

 If your allergies flare…many allergy sufferers report very good results with a saturation or therapeutic dose of Vitamin C, Natural Interferon, Zinc, Garlic and Echinacea